Santa Rosa Hit-And-Run Accident Lawyers

 - Driving without insurance.

 Some drivers run away out of panic, while others simply lack good moral judgment and are indifferent to the importance of reporting auto accidents.
-Additionally, most hit-and-runs occur in dimly lit areas or where no other vehicles are present.
+Additionally, many hit-and-runs occur in dimly lit areas or where no other vehicles are present.

 Hurt in a Hit-And-Run Accident?